ernestoalvarezgit/simple-customers-api/README.md

 * `POST` : Insert a Customer Record on the Database

 #### /customer/{customerId}
-* `PUT` : Update a Customer Record on the database  a task of a project
+* `PUT` : Update a Customer Record on the database

 #### /customer/{customerId}
-* `PATCH` : Update a Customer Record on the database  a task of a project using PATCH Method for single fields
+* `PATCH` : Update a Customer Record on the database  using PATCH Method for single fields

 #### /customer/{customerId}
 * `DELETE` : Delete a Customer Record on the database